Nethajioslo/Home_Automation_ESP/README.md

 # commiting changes to repository
 Run:
- git config --global user.email "you@example.com"
+ git config --global user.email "your@example.com"
  git config --global user.name "Your Name"

+Make the changes to files and directories as necessary then do the following to commit the changes

+git add .
+git commit -m "Your message"
+git push origin dev